 “Although our servers were not out of warranty, they were nearly five years old,” said Ian.
 ‘Our wireless network was really slow and didn’t support Windows 8 or Windows 10 and the student desktops and many of the staff laptops were nine years old.
 Basically, the whole system was old and creaky and much of our time was spent firefighting problems.”

-It was clear that the school needed to invest in upgrading the system and so Ian approached the management to explain how a new system would benefit the staff and students and equally importantly keep the school secure.
+It was clear that the school needed to invest in upgrading the system and so, in early 2018 Ian approached the management to explain how a new system would benefit the staff and students and equally importantly keep the school secure.
 They agreed that Ian could develop a solution to resolve the problems.